PHPCSStandards/PHPCSUtils/README.md

 No further action needed.
 You can start using all the utility functions, abstract sniff classes and other features of PHPCSUtils straight away.

-> :information_source: The PHPCSUtils package includes the [Composer PHPCS plugin](https://github.com/PHPCSStandards/composer-installer).
+> :information_source: The PHPCSUtils package includes the [Composer PHPCS plugin].
 >
 > This plugin will automatically register PHPCSUtils (and your own external standard) with PHP_CodeSniffer, so you and your users don't have to worry about this anymore.
 >